US Seeks To Reengage With Central Asia To Address Afghan Crisis

 The competition between Beijing and Moscow over the former Soviet nations – Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan – may leave no room for the interests of the United States.

 For Washington, the “stans” have been serving as the gateway to Afghanistan.
-With the U.S. authorities trying to develop new policy toward the country, the administration of President Donald J. Trump may find it necessary to re-engage with former Soviet republics.
+With the U.S. authorities trying to develop a new policy toward the country, the administration of President Donald J. Trump may find it necessary to re-engage with former Soviet republics.

 Kanishkan Sathasivam, Political Science Professor at Salem State University, told The Globe Post that the contest for influence in Central Asia is not something new or recent, but the United States got sidetracked after the 9/11 terror attacks.